emmanagano/portfolio/src/content/cheating-move-on-no-contact.md

 description: "Whether you were cheated on or you cheated, the answer is the same: move on.
 Here’s why time, distance, and healing are non-negotiable after betrayal."
 date: "September 21, 2025"
 slug: "cheating-move-on-no-contact"
+tags:
+  - cheating
+  - breakups
+  - toxic relationships
+  - no contact
+  - moving on
+  - healing
+  - self-worth
+  - dating advice
+keywords:
+  - how to move on after cheating
+  - no contact rule
+  - recovering from betrayal
+  - signs it's time to walk away
+  - toxic love cycles
+  - letting go after infidelity
 ---

 _“My ex cheated on me.
 Should I take them back?”_